9 keys to building a practice focused on next-gen investors

 It's simple, it's transparent, and it works.
 Young investors don't yet have the assets to justify an AUM-only fee model.
 Advisors can be profitable using a combination of modest monthly fees, fees for specific services, and 1% of AUM with no asset minimum.

-Read an article about Alan Moore's presentation to pick up some great tips.
 Learn how Schwab Business Consulting Services can help you define strategies that will help you serve this segment of clients.
 Our Insight to Action Program "Managing Client Profitability" explains how segmentation can increase productivity.
 Ask your relationship manager for more information.

 Schwab's IMPACT event is the industry's premier Registered Investment Advisor conference, providing access to deep insights on industry trends.
 IMPACT connects thousands of independent advisors from across the country with industry icons, entrepreneurs, leading academics, and analysts.